GraphCode2Vec: Generic Code Embedding via Lexical and Program Dependence Analyses: Experimental Setup

-\textit{Method Name Prediction:} This refers to the task of predicting the method name of a function in a program, given only the body of the function as input~\citep{bui2021infercode}.
+\textit{Method Name Prediction:} This refers to the task of predicting the method name of a function in a program, given \revise{a set of method names and} the body of the function as inputs~\citep{bui2021infercode}.
 This task is useful for automatic code completion during programming.
 In our experiment, all four generic baselines were evaluated for this task.
-In addition, we evaluated this task using the Java-Small dataset, since it was designed specifically for this task in previous studies~\cite{alon2019code2vec} (\textit{see} \Cref{tab:subject_programs}).
+We evaluated this task using the Java-Small dataset, since it was designed for this task in previous studies~\cite{alon2019code2vec} (\textit{see} \Cref{tab:subject_programs}).

 \textit{Solution Classification:} This refers to the classification of source code into a predefined number of classes, e.g., based on the task it solves~\cite{pinter2018classification}, or programming languages~\cite{gilda2017source}.
 This is useful to assist or assess programming tasks and manage code warehouse.
 We evaluated all four generic baselines on this task, as well as three specialised learning-based approaches for this task, namely CNNSentence~\cite{ohashi2019convolutional}, OneCNNLayer~\cite{pinter2018classification}, SequentialCNN~\cite{gilda2017source} (\Cref{tab:state-of-the-art-details}).
 We evaluated this task using the Java250 dataset, which was designed for this task in previous studies~\cite{puri2021project} (\textit{see} \Cref{tab:subject_programs}).